 July 22: Cheater’s Prosciutto Hawaiian Pizza

 Most veggie burgers are dry and bland, but these are the opposite.
-Make a double batch and store some in the freezer if you want to go the extra mile.
+Tender canned beans, grated carrot and grated beet ensure that the patties turn out soft and moist.
+Make a double batch and store the leftovers in the freezer if you want to go the extra mile.

 July 31: Yellow Tomato Gazpacho

 Do all your slicing, dicing and crouton toasting the night before, then blend the produce (which include two summer peaches for extra sweetness, BTW) and assemble your soup bowls in under ten minutes flat right before serving.
 You won't even break a sweat, promise.

 Taryn Pire is PureWow’s associate food editor.
 A former bartender and barista, she’s been writing about all things delicious since 2016, developing recipes, reviewing restaurants and investigating food trends at Food52, New Jersey Family Magazine and Taste Talks.
 When she isn’t testing TikTok’s latest viral recipe, she’s having popcorn for dinner and posting about it on Instagram @cookingwithpire.